Defining a Schema

 schema.ts

-file will give you additional type safety throughout your app.
+will also give you end-to-end type safety throughout your app.

 We recommend beginning your project without a schema for rapid prototyping and then adding a schema once you've solidified your plan.
 To learn more see our Schema Philosophy.